 all year except 25/26 Dec.

-2 lounges, bar, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, 1½-acre grounds, access to nearby gym, unsuitable for disabled.
+2 lounges, bar, restaurant, free Wi-Fi, in-room TV (Freeview), wedding facilities, 1½-acre grounds, access to nearby gym and golf, unsuitable for disabled.

 traditional in bar and dining room.

 not under 12.

 allowed by arrangement, not in public rooms.

 all major cards.